mdsoto/teaching/Readme.md

-Materials given in different courses.
+Materials were given in different courses and brief introductions to Python.
 Folders can be downloaded individually by using the following tool: <br>
 [https://downgit.github.io/#/home?url=](https://downgit.github.io/#/home)

 * 2021, AAPG-USB Student Chapter, Basic Python for Log Analysis, 25 participants